Centers

 Mixed hearing loss

-More on mixed hearing loss
+Sudden hearing loss

-Types of hearing loss
+Sudden hearing loss

 Bilateral hearing loss

 A bilateral hearing loss refers to reduced hearing in both ears.
 This is more of a higher-level, general category of hearing loss, since most cases have some effect on both ears.
+It can conductive, sensorineural or mixed.

 Age-related hearing loss

-More often than not, the most common type of hearing loss happens to all of us—aging.
+More often than not, the most common type of hearing loss happens to all of us - aging.

-Age-related hearing loss is a form of sensorineural loss that happens as our nerves and hearing ability start to wear down over time.
+Age-related hearing loss is a form of sensorineural hearing loss that happens as our nerves and hearing ability start to wear down over time.

 Talk to an expert in one of our hearing centers.